The Municipal Forum of New York, Inc.

 Vaccination is not required to apply to the ULF 2022 Program.
 Vaccination may be required to attend some program events.

 Orientation and Career Development Workshops

-Before the students begin at their sites, they are required to attend a virtual Futures and Options orientation and opening breakfast with Municipal Forum Leaders, Sponsoring Firm Mentors, and Futures and Options staff members.
+Before the program begins, students begin at their sites, they are required to attend a virtual Futures and Options orientation and opening breakfast with Municipal Forum Leaders, Sponsoring Firm Mentors, and Futures and Options staff members.
 Students will also be required to attend a series entitled “Municipal Bond School."
 Students will also be required to attend additional Futures and Options career development workshops throughout the six weeks.